suncoast-devs/handbook/lessons/react-state/index.md

   : 'Tic Tac Toe'
 ```

-And with this we have a playable Tic Tac Toe game that demonstrates how to use
+And with this, we have a playable Tic Tac Toe game that demonstrates how to use
 an API and React State to make an interactive app!

 # Improve the code